-- (vii) (a) As per the information and explanation furnished to us and according to our examination of the records of the Company, the company has been generally regular in depositing undisputed statutory dues including Provident Fund, Employees State insurance, Income Tax, Sales Tax, Service Tax, Goods & Service Tax, Duty of Customs, Duty of Excise, Value added Tax, Cess and the other statutory dues, as applicable to the company to the appropriate authorities during the year. - There are no arrears of undisputed statutory dues outstanding at the last day of the financial year for a period of more than six months from the date on which they become payable. - (b) According to information and explanations given to us and as per our verification of records of the Company, the statutory dues referred to in sub-clause (a) above which have not been deposited with the appropriate authorities as at 31st March, 2022 on account of disputes are given below:
+- (vi) To the best of our knowledge and according to the information and explanation given to us, the Central Government has not prescribed the maintenance of cost records under section 148 (1) of the Act for the company at this stage. - (vii) (a) As per the information and explanation furnished to us and according to our examination of the records of the Company, the company has been generally regular in depositing undisputed statutory dues including Provident Fund, Employees State insurance, Income Tax, Sales Tax, Service Tax, Goods & Service Tax, Duty of Customs, Duty of Excise, Value added Tax, Cess and the other statutory dues, as applicable to the company to the appropriate authorities during the year. - There are no arrears of undisputed statutory dues outstanding at the last day of the financial year for a period of more than six months from the date on which they become payable. - (b) According to information and explanations given to us and as per our verification of records of the Company, the statutory dues referred to in sub-clause (a) above which have not been deposited with the appropriate authorities as at 31st March, 2023 on account of disputes are given below:

-NAME OF THE STATUTE NATURE OF THE DUES TOTAL DEMAND TOTAL TAX PAID UNDER PROTEST/ ADJUSTED AMOUNT NOT DEPOSITED PERIOD (FINANCIAL YEAR) FORUM WHERE THE DISPUTE IS PENDING TN VAT VAT on stock difference at Chennai depot 41.06 Lakhs (Including Penalty) 4.10 Lakhs 36.96 Lakhs 2016-2017 Commissioner (appeals) Chennai IGST Difference in IGST rate for material supplied to railways 139.43 lakhs (Including Penalty) - 139.43 Lakhs 2017-2020 Company is in the process of filing appeal before Commissioner (appeals) Central Tax and Central Excise Central Excise Duty Difference Central Excise duty for material supplied to railways 33.96 Lakhs (Including Penalty) 1.27 Lakhs 32.69 Lakhs 2016-2017 And 2017-2018 Commissioner (appeals) Central Excise Cochin
+Name of the statute Nature of the dues Total demand Total tax paid under protest/ adjusted Amount not deposited Period (financial year) Forum where the dispute is pending TN VAT VAT on stock difference at Chennai depot 41.06 Lakhs (Including Penalty) 4.10 Lakhs 36.96 Lakhs 2016-2017 Commissioner (appeals) Chennai IGST Difference in IGST rate for material supplied to railways 139.43 lakhs (Including Penalty 6.97 Lakhs 132.46 Lakhs 2017-2020 Commissioner (appeals) Central Tax and Central Excise Cochin Central Excise Duty Difference Central Excise duty for material supplied to railways 33.96 Lakhs (Including Penalty) 1.27 Lakhs 32.69 Lakhs 2016-2017 And 2017-2018 Commissioner (appeals) central Excise Cochin